timegridio/timegrid/readme.md

 Read the [INSTALLING](INSTALLING.md) section.

-You can build a [Docker image](https://github.com/timegridio/dockerfiles) for development environment.
+Get started in 10 min with a [Docker image](https://github.com/timegridio/dockerfiles) for development environment.

 ## Localization